intermine/im-docs/docs/database/data-sources/library/index.rst

 FlyMine Specific sources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These are sources that load Drosophila specific data sets into FlyMine, we don't expect you will re-use these unless you are creating a Drosophila warehouse.
-All of these sources are located in `bio/sources/fly`.
+All of these sources are located in https://github.com/intermine/flymine-bio-sources.

 * affy-probes
-* anoest
-* anopheles-identifiers
-* anoph-expr
 * arbeitman-items-xml
 * bdgp-clone
 * bdgp-insitu